 |Less than 50%||Less than US$250,000||IEEE recommends that the conference schedule an audit by IEEE Internal Audit, an independent auditor, or an internal committee.|

-2. If an independent auditor is performing the audit, they should:
+2. If an independent auditor is performing the audit:

 When planning your conference budget, be sure to include an estimate for audit fees.
 The estimated budget fees for an audit by IEEE are: